athar-usama/EvidenceGate/README.md

 ## Where the gate is honest about failing

-- **Weak-to-moderate discriminative signal, not a strong one.** The evidence sources here separate correct from incorrect claims well enough to certify a real, held-out-validated 25% floor for bright lesions, not well enough for anything close to 90%.
+- The evidence sources here separate correct from incorrect claims well enough to certify a real, held-out-validated 25% floor for bright lesions, not well enough for anything close to 90%.
 That ceiling belongs to the zero-shot backbone and classical CV signals used, not to the calibration procedure itself (see the ablation above).
-- **A calibrated floor can undershoot an unaudited baseline's point estimate on a given run**;
+- A calibrated floor can undershoot an unaudited baseline's point estimate on a given run;
   see "Does the contract hold?" above.
 The value of calibration is the guarantee, not a promise of the highest number in the room.
-- **Small calibration/test sets.** 54 calibration images, 27 test images, from IDRiD's
-  official split.
-Enough to demonstrate the procedure and get an honest answer; not enough for a population-level clinical claim.
+- 54 calibration images and 27 test images from IDRiD's official split are enough to demonstrate the procedure and get an honest answer; not enough for a population-level clinical claim.
 Every measured rate above ships with a confidence interval for exactly this reason.
-- **Claim-level, not image-level, independence.** Claims from the same fundus photo share illumination, camera, and patient, so they are not truly exchangeable with each other.
-  The guarantee is evaluated at the claim level, standard practice in the conformal-prediction-for-detection literature, but worth naming rather than burying.
-- **A zero-shot ceiling.** Florence-2 has never seen a retina.
+- Florence-2 has never seen a retina.
 The gate raises the confidence you can place in what a general-purpose grounder reports; it cannot manufacture recall the base model never had.
-- **Not a diagnostic device.** A research artifact demonstrating a trust-calibration mechanism against public segmentation ground truth.
-No clinical validation, no diagnostic claim, anywhere.

 ---